sanjayseshan/spikeprime-tools/README.md

 The default device address to communicate with the hub is `/dev/ttyACM0` and otherwise can be specified with `--tty` option.
 The port path can be discovered with `sudo python -m serial.tools.list_ports`.

-Access to serial ports usually needs a special privilige.
+Access to serial ports usually needs a special privilege.
 To avoid running every command with `sudo` you can do the follwing in Linux (needs logout to become effective).
 ```sh
 sudo adduser <user name> dialout